IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.

-It has full data on the tag:
+It has complete data on the tag:

   - Name;
   - Status;